metal3d/Baboosh/doc/man.rst

         eval $this.die
     }

-Note that ''__delete__'' method is called because anyway.
+Note that ''__delete__'' method is called anyway.
 This may change in the futur !

 Inheritance
 -----------